Volunteering for the Town of Wells

 Current Volunteer Opportunities:

-- Board of Assessment Review - (1) alternate member
+- Board of Assessment Review - 1 alternate member vacancy

-- Harbor Advisory Committee - 1 regular member
+- Harbor Advisory Committee - 1 member vacancy

-- Zoning Board of Appeals - (1) associate member
+- Zoning Board of Appeals - 1 associate vacancy

 Programs - Ongoing Availability